 I have been living on the Island for thirty-two years and if I had the means to-day to restock it I would go right ahead and do so with all kinds of fur-bearing animals.
 I shall be pleased to furnish information to any person who will interest themselves in the matter.

 When the fog bell, tolled by machinery, broke in 1898, it was discontinued rather than repaired, as the harbour was no longer frequented by much shipping.
 This changed in 1917, after the Department of Public Works deepened the channel leading into the harbour to create a harbour of refuge for lake steamers that was “commodious and absolutely sheltered.”
-Enhanced navigational aids were deemed necessary for the improved harbour.
-A reinforced concrete tower was built on Davieaux Island, to replace the main lighthouse on the east point of the entrance to the harbour, and two range lights were built on the north shore of the harbour to replace the light on Agate Island.
-The old lighthouse from Agate Island was relocated to serve as the front light of the new range, and a square, forty-two-foot-tall tower was erected 600 feet inland to serve as the rear range light.
+Enhanced navigational aids were deemed necessary for the improved harbour whose entrance channel was now at least 200 feet wide.
+A reinforced concrete tower was built on Davieaux Island, to replace Michipictoen Island Lighthouse on the east point of the entrance to the harbour, and two range lights were built on the north shore of the harbour to replace the light on Agate Island.
+Michipicoten Island Lighthouse, minus its lantern room, was retained as a dwelling for the keeper.
+The old lighthouse from Agate Island was relocated to serve as the front light of the new range, known as Quebec Harbour Range, and a square, forty-two-foot-tall tower was erected 600 feet inland to serve as the rear range light.
 Mariners could use Davieaux Island Lighthouse to approach Michipicoten Island and then follow the new range lights to safely pass between Davieaux Island and Hope Island and enter the harbour.

 The new lighthouse is on land 92 feet above the level of the lake and is 100 feet from the north shore of the island, and 2,400 feet from its east extremity in latitude 47 degrees, 41 minutes, 42 seconds; longitude west 83 degrees, 48 minutes, 40 seconds.